TatianaIM/TatianaIM.github.io/_news/announcement_2.md

 ---

 <div style="text-align: justify">The project is focused on disentangling the role of protein composition and architecture on the underlying phase behaviour.
 We aim to develop a temperature-sensitive coarse-grained model for proteins.
 Then we will look at how physico-chemical properties of the sequence affect phase separation propensity through large-scale molecular dynamics simulations.
 We will pay particular attention to two protein families implicated in neurodegenerative diseases.
-The successful candidate will join the interdisciplinary environment at the <a href="https://www.cbp.ens-lyon.fr/doku.php?id=accueil">CBPsmn</a> computational hub, working under my supervision and collaborating with colleagues from Physics and Biology Labs at ENS Lyon.
+The successful candidate will join the interdisciplinary environment at the <a href="https://www.cbp.ens-lyon.fr/doku.php?id=accueil">CBPsmn</a> computational hub, working under my supervision and collaborating with colleagues from Physics and Biology Labs at ENS Lyon.</div>

 We are seeking candidates with a background in computational physics, biology, or chemistry:
 <ul>